NithinKalidas/Appian/Functions and Interface.md

 Used index() with default values
 Added condition checks like if() or where() filters

-3. Dropdown Not Populating
-Query returning empty
-Missing label/value configuration
-Wrong data type
-Resolution:
-Verified query separately
-Mapped values using a!dropdownField() with choiceLabels Converted data types using tostring() / tointeger()

-4. Grid Not Sorting or Filtering
-Not using pagingInfo correctly
-Missing saveInto for user actions
-Resolution:
-Implemented a!gridField() or a!gridLayout() with proper sort parameters Stored paging info in local variables

 5. File Upload Not Working
-Wrong document folder security
-Invalid file type/size
-Missing saveInto logic
+Wrong document folder security Invalid file type/size Missing saveInto logic
 Resolution:
 Fixed folder security permissions
 Added file type validation
-Used a!fileUploadField() with correct PV/RIV binding
+Used a!fileUploadField() with correct PV/RI binding

 ## 4. What is the difference between a!save vs Save!value?
  * a!save(): In interface saveInto parameters, a!save() updates the target with the given value.
 This function has no effect when called outside of a component's saveInto parameter.